 As you can see above, in a basic search of the keyword womens scarf, there are more than 880,000 monthly searches on Amazon.
 So this item meets our 100,000+ keyword search criteria.
 And that’s just one possible keyword for this item!

 Merchant Words is just one of many excellent Amazon seller tools that can streamline your keyword research and much, much more.
 In fact, there’s a huge assortment of cost-effective apps and tools designed to make every aspect of selling on Amazon more efficient and profitable.
-Download this free ebook from Payability to check out the top Amazon seller apps and tools for 2017.
+Download The Best Amazon Seller Tools from Payability and you’ll get tips on inventory management, legal tools, cash flow, and more!

 D. Customer Ratings